lenskit/lkpy/docs/guide/conventions.rst

 conditions for training) have a constructor parameter `rng` that takes either a :class:`~numpy.random.Generator` or seed material.
 If you want reproducible stochastic pipelines, configure the random seeds for your components.

+This convention is also followed for other LensKit code, such as the `data splitting support <./splitting>`_.

 .. important::